John Murray (native police officer)

 John Murray (23 February 1827 – 30 July 1876) was a Scottish officer in the Australian native police in the British colonies of New South Wales and Queensland.
 He was an integral part of this paramilitary force for nearly twenty years, supporting European colonisation in south-eastern, central and northern Queensland.
-He also had an important role in recruiting troopers for the Native Police from the Riverina District in New South Wales.
+He also had a role in recruiting troopers for the Native Police from the Riverina District in New South Wales.

 Early life

 John Murray was born on 23 February 1827 at his family's Georgefield estate near Langholm in southern Scotland.
 His grandfather was Lieutenant Colonel Matthew Murray of the East India Company who married a Malayali woman named Contity from Kerala while in India.
 The offspring of this marriage, including John's father James Murray, were collectively dubbed the "Black Murrays" on account of their darker skin colour.

 In 1843, at the age of sixteen, John Murray arrived in New South Wales with his parents and siblings.
 After initially living in Sydney, John's father chose to become a pastoralist, moving his family to the Warrawang property at Mt Lambie near Bathurst.